-• Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+- Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - Early help is support for children of all ages that improves a families resilience and outcomes or reduces the chance of a problem getting worse.